Parimatch1/SV-Guides-Revamped/Training Guidelines.md

   * Select "Host"; this can only be done between XX:20–XX:40 and XX:50–XX:10.
   * Choose the session type you want to host—in this case, a Training.
   * Select your supervisor.
 Community Advisory Council+ and Facility Directors with EHR are exempt from having a supervisor.
   * Add your co-host(s) and helper(s).
-You can include one at any point before locking the session.
+You can include one at any point before starting the session.
   * Click "Create Session".

 ---